-Of course this is a very simple example, but it shows the basic concept of how applications are built with Bottle.
+This is it.
+Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your browser.
+Of cause this is a very simple example, but it shows the basic concept of how applications are built with Bottle.
 Continue reading and you'll see what else is possible.

-The Default Application
+The Application Object

-For the sake of simplicity, most examples in this tutorial use a module-level route () decorator to define routes.
-This adds routes to a global "default application", an instance of Bottle that is automatically created the first time you call route ().
-Several other module-level decorators and functions relate to this default application, but if you prefer a more object oriented approach and don't mind the extra typing, you can create a separate application object and use that instead of the global one:
+For the sake of simplicity, most examples in this tutorial use a module-level route() decorator to bind routes.
+This decorator adds routes to a global application object that is created automatically in the background.
+If you prefer a more explicit way to define your application and don't mind the extra typing, you can create a separate application object and use that instead of the global one:

-'''

-from bottle import Bottle, run, template
+''' from bottle import Bottle

 app = Bottle()

 @app.route('/hello')

 def hello():

 return "Hello World!"